matiassingers/awesome-readme/readme.md

 ## Tools
 - [Standard Readme](https://github.com/RichardLitt/standard-readme) - A standard readme style specification.
 Has a generator to help creat spec-compliant readmes, too.
+- [Common Readme](https://github.com/noffle/common-readme) - A common readme style for Node.
+Includes a guide and a readme generator.

 ## Contribute